Stocks fall sharply after bond market warns of recession

 "We still see a substantial risk that the trade dispute will escalate further," said Mark Haefele, global chief investment officer at UBS in a note to clients.

 With bond yields falling, banks took heavy losses Wednesday.
 Lower bond yields are bad for banks because they force interest rates on mortgages and other loans lower, which results in lower profits for banks.
-Citigroup sank 5.1% and Bank of America gave up 5%.
+Citigroup sank 5.1 per cent and Bank of America gave up 5 per cent.

 Much of the market's focus was on the US yield curve, which has historically been one of the more reliable recession indicators.
-After briefly trading below the yield on the two-year Treasury earlier Wednesday, the yield on the 10-year Treasury was 1.58% in afternoon trading, even with the yield on the two-year.
+After briefly trading below the yield on the two-year Treasury earlier Wednesday, the yield on the 10-year Treasury was 1.58 per cent in afternoon trading, even with the yield on the two-year.

 Other parts of the yield curve have already inverted, beginning late last year.
 But each time, some market watchers cautioned not to make too much of it.
 Academics tend to pay the most attention to the spread between the three-month Treasury and the 10-year Treasury, which inverted in the spring.
 Traders often pay more attention to the two-year and 10-year spread.